phrutis/Passphrases/README.md

 There are no guarantees anywhere, the challenge is designed for trust.<hr>

 I have a RTX 3060 TI card, and I have a low speed, how can speed up?</br>
-In the new drivers for 30xx Ti, 20xx Ti, a limiter is installed that slows down the speed by half.</br>
+In the new drivers for 30xx Ti, a limiter is installed that slows down the speed by half.</br>
 You need to download the old driver from six months ago.
 496.13</br>
 Delete the new driver, install the old driver, the speed will increase x2</br>
 After searching, you can install new drivers.<hr>